Phuc-Dao/algo/Binary Tree.md

 * Approach tree problems by thinking about small simple cases

 ### Other useful tips
-* Be careful how you define your base case, sometimes you don't want to recurse all the way to the null children.
-Sometimes you want to stop at the leaf.
+* Carefully think of the stopping condition of the recursion
     - For example in finding the sum to every path from root to leaf, we keep a running sum and add it to the total global variable at the end.

 ```